ComNetsHH/LRE/README.md

 Compile both, binary and library

-    make 		// For python v2.7
+    make LRE // For python v2.7
     make LRE3.5 // For python v3.5
+    make LRE3.6 // For python v3.6

 Running this should show some output